Team-BTMC/ppcounter-overlay/README.md

-# Epic BMC tosu overlay
+# BTMC - Stream overlay designed for tosu

 A tosu overlay created and designed for BTMC (twitch.tv/BTMC) by happpy24